Building a human-like observer using deep learning in an extended Wigner's friend experiment: Simulated experiment with AI

 From Eq.~\ref{f2}, we can see that the $p^f$ functions are determined only up to their ratios.
 To fix them, we compare $p^f(b_0|axy)$ and $p^f(b_1|axy)$ and set the larger one to be 1, which means exposing all the data with this $b_0$ (or $b_1$).
 This maximizes the exposed data and has the advantage of minimizing the amount of measurements to be conducted.
 Denoting $p^o(b|axy)$ as the probability distribution output (exposed) to us, it is given by

-where $p^m(b|axy)$ is the actual measured probability observed by Bob.
+according to the AOE assumptions, where $p^m(b|axy)$ is the actual measured probability observed by Bob.
 Note that $p^o(b|axy)$ is naturally normalized over all the exposed data as shown in Eq.~\ref{pout}.

-After the output phase, Bob updates his QP-CNN through ML in the training phase.
+After the output phase, Bob updates his QP-CNN through machine learning in the training phase.
 The parameter update in the training phase is much simpler than in the output phase, as depicted in Fig.\ref{measurement_setup}.
 During the training phase, the QP-CNN is updated based on the measured probability $p^m(b|axy)$, which is counted from new measurements instead of reusing data obtained in the output phase.
-In our simulation, all measured \(p^m(b|axy)\) during the training and output phases are derived from Born's rule and thus remain constant across different ML epochs.
+In our simulation, all measured \(p^m(b|axy)\) during the training and output phases are derived from Born's rule and thus remain constant across different machine learning epochs.
 In a real experiment, however, the \(p^m(b|axy)\) values are obtained from actual measurements and may not strictly align with Born's rule.
-This ensures that the measurement data remains current with respect to the QP-CNN's parameters, allowing any instantaneous interaction between Bob's cognition and QP to be observed.
+This ensures that the measurement data remains current with respect to the QP-CNN's parameters, allowing any instantaneous interaction between Bob's cognition and quantum probabilities to be observed.